xzhang-0160/OrderMatchingEngine/README.md

 # OrderMatchingEngine
 This is a simple order matching engine in Python.
 It will match the orders based on price/time priority.
+It supports both market order and limit order.

 <!-- ABOUT THE PROJECT -->